iamlivinsunny/git-demo-repo/README.md

 # Sample file

-This is a sample project repository
+This is a sample project repository!